 If one of the drivers has a BAC of 0.08 or higher, the officers will usually place that person under arrest for driving under the influence and possibly other charges related to the accident.
 The police can also arrest someone with a BAC lower than .08 in some situations.

-Everyone who is arrested has a right to a criminal defense attorney, and that person will look for the best way to defend their client.
+Everyone who is arrested has a right to a criminal defense attorney, and that person will look for the most effective way to defend their client.
 In some cases, this means attacking the evidence.

 For example, the drunk driver’s lawyer might argue that the officers didn’t maintain their equipment properly or didn’t handle evidence like blood samples according to protocol, so the results can’t be trusted.
 This argument isn’t always successful—the defense attorney will need to present some documentation that the evidence was mishandled.